|BDM girls at their local headquarters in the Berlin suburbs.|

 Von Schirach made the BDM the only legal girl's organization permitted in Germany aside from some Catholic organizations.
 It basically did everything that a girl's organization could do aside from religious teachings.

 They had regular "sports days" where the girls would get together and perform team exercises.
+It was good exercise, promoted teamwork, and made for awesome propaganda shots.

 Propaganda was careful to make the youth organizations look like tremendous fun.